bitmakerla/estela/docs/bitmaker_cli/commands/context.md

 ## Description

 Show your current context.
-This command will test your connection to your host and then set the project in the current directory as the active bitmaker cloud project in case you are in a located in one.
+This command will test your connection to your host and then set the project in the current directory as the active bitmaker cloud project if you are located in one.
-It will first try to test your connection using the environment variables `BM_API_HOST`, `BM_USERNAME`, and `BM_PASSWORD`.
+First, it will try to test your connection using the environment variables `BM_API_HOST`, `BM_USERNAME`, and `BM_PASSWORD`.
 If any of these is not set, it will try to read your bitmaker CLI configuration file `~/.bitmaker.yaml`.
 If this file does not exist, the command will not work and you will have to [bitmaker login]({% link bitmaker_cli/commands/login.md %}) first.